 Interestingly, the concerns of emerging and developing economies regarding the contours of the new international regime substantially align with the concerns of multinational financial institutions.
 As a result, these emerging countries may find that multinational financial institutions can be improbable allies in the battle over taxing offshore accounts.
 With international financial law as the model, and the G-20 as an agenda setter, a governance structure for a uniform automatic information exchange regime that could be useful to emerging countries’ tax administrations could materialize.
 The paper explores the requisite governance structure and concludes by describing steps emerging countries may take in bilateral and multilateral settings to help create that structure.

 Scholarly Commons Citation

 Grinberg, Itai, "Taxing Capital Income in Emerging Countries: Will FATCA Open the Door?"
 (2013).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1227.
+1227.